dsalathe/blog/src/data/posts/020-obsidian-tuto-06.md

 > **Step 3: Verify Connection**
 > - Launch Claude Desktop
 > - Check for Obsidian integration in available tools
 > - If connection fails, restart both applications.
-You may restart you computer to ensure that.
+You may restart your computer to ensure that.
 Then open your Obsidian vault before Claude Desktop.
 >
 > ![Claude Desktop MCP](https://raw.githubusercontent.com/dsalathe/obsidian-tutorial/main/obsidian-tutorial/images/Pasted%20image%2020250922105100.png)
 >